sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 </ol>

-## Fitting LDA Model
+## Fitting Model

 Various models were considered and experimented with using a variety of tools.
-In python LSI, LDA and HDP were all experimented with.
+In Python, latent semantic indexing (LSI), latent Dirichlet allocation (LDA), and hierarchical Dirichlet process (HDP) were all experimented with.
 Ultimately we chose to work with the gensim implementation of LDA.

 LDA operates over a bag of words (bow).
 The bow is created from first creating a dictionary of our final processed text, and then passing the text to the dictionary to create a bow.
 Our dictionary was created from the output of our text processing.
 After the dictionary was created, we removed infrequent and frequent words by using the dictionary.filter_extremes() method.
 We removed all words that did not appear in at least 5 documents, removed all words that appeared in more than 60% of the documents.